harding/scaling-book/x.payment_batching/payment_batching.md

 transactions over 100,000 vbytes, so you should not attempt to send batched payments larger than this.

-## Combining batching with other opt-in scaling techniques

-Payment batching works well with all the techniques described in this book, but some combinations are especially notable:

-### Changeless transactions

-Changeless transactions save 31 to 43 vbytes (for typical transaction templates) by closely matching the total value of the inputs and outputs in the transaction, plus fees, so that there's no need to return any change back to the spender's wallet.
-This is also a perfectly efficient way to consolidate inputs as you decrease the total number of your inputs by making a payment you would've made anyway.

-Changeless transactions always decrease overall transaction size, but because the efficiency of payment batching comes from spreading the fixed costs of the transaction across multiple receivers, the benefit of changeless transactions is weakened (in percentage terms) the more you are able to batch.
-The following plot compares the best-case situation from earlier in this chapter, which included a change output, to an otherwise-identical changeless transaction.

-![Plot of normal best case against a changeless best case](img/p2wpkh-batching-changeless.png)

-Although the benefit may be small in percentage terms, the cost of implementing changeless transactions may also be small.
-Your goal is to find a single input you own whose value is equal to or slightly larger than the total value of the outputs you want to send.
-A simple algorithm would be to wait until you have a minimum number of payments to batch and check to see if you have an input that is equal to or slightly larger than that.
-If not, wait until you have another payment to send, combine that with the earlier payments, and try again.
-Keep trying until you reach a limit (e.g. it's time to send the oldest payment) or the aggregate output value is larger than your largest input.

-For more information about changeless transactions, including exactly what "slightly larger than the output value" means, see the corresponding section in the chapter about [coin selection strategies][].

-### Replace-by-Fee (RBF)

-RBF is typically promoted as a strategy for increasing the fees paid in a transaction so that it confirms sooner, but it also allows for adding outputs to a transaction, making it suitable for adding even more payments to a previously-sent transaction.

-However, RBF transactions must pay a higher feerate than the original transaction.
-This means replacing a large batch payment costs more than replacing a small independent payment.
-Since fee batching benefits more from larger transactions, the cost increases of RBF act in direct opposition to the fee savings of payment batching.

-Looking at the savings rate charts above, we can consider some examples.
-If you sent a single payment and want to turn that into a batch containing two payments, you'll expect to save 40% from batching in the best case---so paying a fee increase of anything up to 40% can save you money overall.
-Alternatively, if you already have a batch of ten payments and are considering adding an eleventh, the extra savings is only about 1%, so it might not be worth it if RBF requires you increase the overall feerate of the transaction by more than 1%.

-However, there is a time when it's guaranteed to be more efficient to add new payments to an existing transaction: when you plan to fee bump that existing transaction anyway.
-If you sent a payment some time ago and are planning to use RBF to increase its fee rate, you should also add any additional queued payments to the replacement transaction so that they gain from batched efficiency.

-For more information about RBF, see the chapter about [fee bumping][].

 ## Recommendations summary

 1. Try to create systems where your users and customers don't expect